mararap/minishell/docs/04-signal.md

 That separation helps keep the global flag simple.

-You’re looking at a classic Unix shell design pattern, and it’s subtle but very intentional.
+We’re looking at a classic Unix shell design pattern, and it’s subtle but very intentional.
 Let’s break down what’s happening and *why* it’s done this way during pipeline execution.

 ---